U.S. to host Iran-focused global meeting in Poland February 13-14

 He said more than 70 countries were invited to the conference, including all EU members.

+Writing on Twitter, Iran’s Zarif said, “Reminder to host/participants of anti-Iran conference: those who attended last U.S. anti-Iran show are either dead, disgraced, or marginalised.
+And Iran is stronger than ever.”

+He went on to write that “while Iran saved Poles in WWII, it now hosts desperate anti-Iran circus.”

-The U.S. State Department said in a statement there were strong shared interests in Middle East stability.
+The U.S. State Department said there were strong shared interests in Middle East stability.

-“The ministerial will address a range of critical issues including terrorism and extremism, missile development and proliferation, maritime trade and security, and threats posed by proxy groups across the region,” it said.
+“The ministerial will address a range of critical issues including terrorism and extremism, missile development and proliferation, maritime trade and security, and threats posed by proxy groups across the region,” its statement said.

 On his Middle East tour, Pompeo is trying to shore up support in the region on a number of fronts, from the U.S. troop withdrawal from Syria to the rift between Saudi Arabia and Qatar to the killing of U.S.-based Saudi journalist Jamal Khashoggi.